Our sexual health service is a free and confidential service open to everyone.

 We are a confidential service: "Here to listen, not to tell"

-You also now have the opportunity to reserve a slot on the day you contact us.
-These slots will be matched to the resources available on the day and therefore are limited.
+This service is very busy and these slots will be matched to the resources available on the day and therefore are limited.
 You can telephone or walk in to discuss the availability.
 If you choose to walk in to book your slot you can choose to wait in the department or return at your allocated time.
 You will need to attend 10 minutes prior to your allocated time to complete a registration form.
 (You can download and complete the registration form in advance and bring it with you to save time.)
 There may be some appointments/slots available on-line.

 You can find out further information about the services available in North Tyneside by clicking here - North Tyneside.